Press

 The balance between AI innovation and regulation is an ongoing dialogue and collaboration among technologists, policymakers, ethicists, and the broader society to find a path forward that both promotes innovation and protects human values and interests.
 Through joint efforts, we can create an environment where AI is democratically presented as a powerful tool to improve society.

-Hire a Neople
+Neople